Aliases for WNK2 Gene

 GeneCards Summary for WNK2 Gene

 WNK2 (WNK Lysine Deficient Protein Kinase 2) is a Protein Coding gene.
-Diseases associated with WNK2 include Gastric Cardia Carcinoma.
-Among its related pathways are Ion channel transport and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Diseases associated with WNK2 include Meningioma, Familial and Hypomagnesemia 4, Renal.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Ion channel transport.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is WNK1.

 Serine/threonine kinase which plays an important role in the regulation of electrolyte homeostasis, cell signaling, survival, and proliferation.
 Acts as an activator and inhibitor of sodium-coupled chloride cotransporters and potassium-coupled chloride cotransporters respectively.
 Activates SLC12A2, SCNN1A, SCNN1B, SCNN1D and SGK1 and inhibits SLC12A5.
 Negatively regulates the EGF-induced activation of the ERK/MAPK-pathway and the downstream cell cycle progression.
 Affects MAPK3/MAPK1 activity by modulating the activity of MAP2K1 and this modulation depends on phosphorylation of MAP2K1 by PAK1.
 WNK2 acts by interfering with the activity of PAK1 by controlling the balance of the activity of upstream regulators of PAK1 activity, RHOA and RAC1, which display reciprocal activity.